fbohz/fbohz.github.io/_posts/2020-05-18-component_library_storybook.markdown

 *Final tips*

 - **Keep it simple**.
 Sometimes being limiting/restricting on props, might mean you have to add a lot of conditionals to keep up with all the use cases.
-So being open at the beggining can save you a lot of upfront time.
+So being open at the beginning can save you a lot of upfront time.
 Start with less opinionated component and build from there if really need it.
 Make your components more flexible.
 See my [**last blog**](http://fbohz.com/react_pattern_apropcalypse) for more info on flexible components.
 - Unfinished components are ok.
 Build from the feedback of your users.
 - Have accesibility in mind.
 - [**Read Atomic Design Book**](https://atomicdesign.bradfrost.com/table-of-contents/) to increase your knowledge and build a solid library with advanced components families.